Best Coffee Shops in Phoenix, AZ (Local Favorites & Hidden Gems)

 This is not just a cafe.
 Moxie operates an in-house micro-roastery.
 The company uses a specialized Diedrich IR-2.5 roaster which is on full display.
 This machine uses infrared heat vs. the typical gas for precise control over the beans.
 Moxie hunts for the world’s rarest single origin crops.
 They define their mission by “uncommon coffee.”
 Beans are roasted lightly and never burnt.
 This preserves the bright sweet natural flavors.

 The commitment continues to the espresso bar.
-Shots are pulled on an elite Synesso MVP Hydra machine.
-This is serious goergous looking ultra-high-end stuff.
+Shots are pulled on an elite Synesso MVP Hydra machine (Later replaced by a La Marzocco Linea).
 I always know I can order a 1-and-1 espresso flight here.
 The baristas are true experts.
 They will happily talk through the complex slow bar menu.

 You must not skip the signature drinks.
 The New Orleans Style Iced Coffee is mandatory.
 It uses chicory and house-made syrups for a creamy sweet finish.
 Look for the Vanilla Mint Nitro or seasonal lattes.

 Do not ignore the food menu.
 They source phenomenal pastries from top local Phoenix bakers.
 I have a special affinity for the browned butter chocolate chip cookie.
-Moxie is also a community hub.
-They host regular Parking Lot Parties supporting local artists and makers.
+Moxie also hosts regular Parking Lot Parties supporting local artists and makers.

 The search for the perfect Phoenix coffee shop can lead you to strange wonderful places.
 Indigo Room is a true hidden gem tucked inside Urban Collective, a beautiful antique and vintage store.
 The coffee is unbelievably good no matter what you get.